Kitware/paraviewweb/documentation/content/docs/overview.md

 ### Visualization Components

 ParaViewWeb offers a collection of visualization components to illustrate patterns and structure in large data sets.
-Each component highlights one of the many possible ways of viewing data sets like the one presented in Figure 1.
+Each component highlights one of the many possible ways of viewing datasets like the one presented in Figure 1.
 These visualization components can be integrated into a Web-based workbench-like environment that provides new interfaces to support discovery, exploration, filtering and analysis.
 The visualization components module is a set of interactive tools for exploring and visualizing data that share the same API (setContainer/resize/render/destroy).
 Currently, these visualization components demonstrate various types of information visualization.
 ParaViewWeb has a mutual information diagram (depicted in Figure 1).
 The mutual information of two random variables is a measure of the mutual dependence between the two variables.
 It implies the knowledge obtained about one random variable via the other random variable.
 The visualization components also includes:  a field selector, one-dimensional (1D) histograms, and parallel coordinates.
 Expect to see a Sankey diagram, a specific type of flow diagram in which the width of the arrows is shown proportionally to the flow quantity, as well as other tools for annotating data in the near future.

 ![Figure 2: (a) a collapsable field selector capable of displaying field name, min value, max value and a 1D histogram, (b) 1D/2D Histograms, and (c) parallel coordinates.][VisualizationComponents]
 > Figure 2: (a) a collapsable field selector capable of displaying field name, min value, max value and a 1D histogram, (b) 1D/2D Histograms, and (c) parallel coordinates.